akashsonowal/aqi-analysis-and-forecasting/README.md

 ## Approach:

 - Calculated the correlation of different pollutants with AQI, studied AQI trend during Covid-19 lockdown of major polluted cities.
-- Checked for stationarity, trend and seasonality of India's Average AQI using ADF-test (Augmented Dickey-Fuller) & Decompose Plot.
+- Checked for stationarity, trend and seasonality of India's Average AQI using ADF-test (Augmented Dickey-Fuller) with 95% confidence & Decompose Plot.
-- Used autoarima to find the parameters of SARIMA model.
+- Used ACF, PACF plots to determine the parameters of final SARIMA(p=0,d=1,q=2)x(P=1,D=0,Q=1,s=12) model.

 ## Result:
 - Achieved RMSE of 12.5 in the test data and forecasted AQI for the year 2021.